Rajesh Dhankhar

-Rear Admiral Rajesh Dhankhar, NM is a serving Flag officer in the Indian Navy.
-He currently serves as the Commandant of the Naval War College, Goa.
-He earlier served as the Flag Officer Sea Training and commanded the aircraft carrier INS Vikramaditya (R33) from 2019 to 2020.
+Vice Admiral Rajesh Dhankhar, NM is a serving Flag officer in the Indian Navy.
+He currently serves as the Director General Project Seabird.
+He earlier served as the Flag Officer Commanding Eastern Fleet, Commandant of the Naval War College, Goa, Flag Officer Sea Training and commanded the aircraft carrier INS Vikramaditya (R33) from 2019 to 2020.

 Naval career

 Dhankhar was commissioned into the Indian Navy on 1 July 1990.
 He is a specialist in Navigation and Direction.
 He spent his early years onboard frontline warships as the navigating and operations officer.
 He has served as an instructor at the Project 15 training team in Mumbai.
 He attended the Defence Services Staff College, Wellington.
 He also served as an instructor at the Mids Wing of the Officer Cadet School in Singapore and at the Navigation and Direction School in Kochi.

 Dhankar commanded the Magar-class amphibious warfare vessel INS Gharial (L23).
 In 2011, he attended the Higher Command Course at the Japan Maritime Self Defense Force Command and Staff College in Tokyo.
 He served as the executive officer and the principal warfare officer of the lead ship of her class of guided missile destroyers INS Delhi (D61).

 He then commanded Delhi's sister ship INS Mumbai (D62).
-Mumbai was deployed as part of Operation Raahat to provide protection and support to Indian ships and aircraft involved in the evacuation of Indian citizens from Yemen during the military intervention.
+Mumbai was deployed as part of Operation Raahat to provide protection and support to Indian ships and aircraft involved in the evacuation of Indian citizens from Yemen during the Saudi-led military intervention.
 For this operation, he was awarded the Nao Sena Medal for gallantry.
 As a staff officer, he served in the Directorate of Naval Plans at Naval headquarters.
 In September 2019, Dhankar took over as the 5th commanding officer of the aircraft carrier INS Vikramaditya (R33).
 He subsequently served as the Principal Director of Personnel at NHQ, in the rank of Commodore.